Marauder Cluster Arrow Demon Hunter Rockets-based Progression Variation

 To help you with farming the gear you need for your builds, we have two very useful guides that you can access by clicking the links below: a Salvage Guide to help you quickly check whether or not you can safely salvage a piece of gear and a Legendary Farming Guide to help you efficiently farm legendaries and set items.

-In the Offense section, max out Cooldown Reduction (priority in order to hit the CDR breakpoint for permanent Vengeance), Crit Damage, Crit Chance, and Attack Speed in that order.
+In the Offense section, max out Crit Damage, Crit Chance, Cooldown Reduction and Attack Speed in that order.
 In Defense, prioritize All Resistance, then Life %, then Armor, and finish off with Life Regeneration.
-In Utility, build up Area Damage and Life on Hit first, then finish off with Resource Cost Reduction and Gold Find.
+In Utility, build up Area Damage and Resource Cost Reduction first, then finish off with Life per Hit and Globe Radius.

 When it comes to gear gems, you will start out progression by slotting the highest available level of Emeralds in the chest and pants sockets.
 Ideally, these will all be Flawless Royal Emeralds as soon as possible.
 As you grow in Paragon (bulking up Dexterity in the Core section) and aim for higher tier and more dangerous GRs, you will transition those gems into the defensive Flawless Royal Diamond.
 There is no specific breakpoint where you do that; the rule of thumb is to make the change as soon as you feel the lack of toughness impede your progress.
-Since you are chasing a specific CDR breakpoint, slot a Flawless Royal Diamond in your helm.
+The build benefits from at least some cooldown reduction, so slot a Flawless Royal Diamond in your helm.
 In your weapon, use a Flawless Royal Emerald for the Crit Damage boost.

 |Torso and Pants|